ilsilfverskiold/langchainjs-aws-service/README.md

     }
     ```

-12. **Add Node-Faiss Layer**: You need to go in directly to the AWS console and add a layers to your created lambda functions if you're getting node-faiss errors.
-A very annoying workaround.
-See the zip file in the /layer folder.
-This layer has been provided directly [ewfian](https://github.com/ewfian).
-It should be set via your Serverless function but if you are still having issues, set it manually.

 ## Debugging

 Set up a NodeJS environment to debug.
-Use verbose: true in your chain.
+Use `verbose: true` in your chain.
 This will allow you to see step by step what the chain is doing and tweak if necessary.

+    ```javascript
+    const chain = ConversationalRetrievalQAChain.fromLLM(
+        model,
+        vectorStore.asRetriever(),
+        {
+            memory: memory,
+            // this is by default set to false
+            verbose: true,
+            qaChainOptions: {
+                ...
+            }
+        }
+    );
+    ```

 ## Notes